macstadium/orka-actions-connect/README.md

 Orka-Actions-Connect will allow you to run your existing GitHub Actions workflow on single use macOS VMs in MacStadium's Orka.

 ## Overview
-Orka-Actions-Connect relies on two Actions -- `jeff-vincent/orka-actions-spin-up@master` and `jeff-vincent/orka-actions-tear-down@master`.
-You can see example usage of these in the `/workflow/example_workflow.yml` file.

-These Actions run on GitHub Actions self-hosted runners tagged 'master'.
-These 'master' runners are responsible for creating and destroying ephemeral macOS compute resources running in Orka.
-They can be run in the K8s sandbox associated with Orka for HA, or in Docker on an adjacent Orka VM.
+Orka-Actions-Connect relies on two Actions -- `jeff-vincent/orka-actions-up@main` and `jeff-vincent/orka-actions-down@main`.
+These Actions run on ubuntu-latest.
+They are responsible for connecting to your Orka environment via VPN and spinning up a macOS VM.

 The resulting macOS compute resource registers itself as a GitHub self-hosted runner tagged specifically for the given job it has been spun up for.
 A registration script that has been [added to the targeted `.img` file defined in Orka] pulls metadata from the VM that was set by the Action that spun it up, and then registers a self-hosted runner accordingly.
 In order to keep the flow synchronous, and thereby avoid the problem of no appropriately tagged runner being found, the [Orka-Action-Spin-Up](https://github.com/jeff-vincent/orka-actions-spin-up) Action waits for the runner to register itself before it completes.